Jyotirmoy-Goswami/pseudo-spectral-crash-course/README.md

 # Resources and tips related to each lecture

 ## Lecture 1:
+No resources Available
 ## Lecture 2:
+No resources Available
 ## Lecture 3:
+No resources Available
 ## Lecture 4:
 There was a error in the code we were writing today :smiley:.
 Well, I just identified the error.